UPPMAX/linux-command-line-201/docs/reflections/20250603/README.md

   with gzip?

     - A [Richel]: both tools achieve similar results, so you can use either.
-      It can be, however, that you want to un-compress a file on –for example- an old version of windows that does not support tar out-of-the-box.
+      It can be, however, that you want to uncompress a file on –for example- an old version of windows that does not support tar out-of-the-box.
 In that case, you may prefer to use gzip.